synestize/synestizer/HOWTO_develop.md

 Now, go to [http://localhost:8080/](http://localhost:8080/), and synestizer should be ready to go!

+## Editing Synestizer
+### Edit the documentation
+If all you want to do is update the documentation, you don't even need offline mode.

+The online documentation is at [synestize.gitbooks.io/synestizer](https://synestize.gitbooks.io/synestizer/content/).
+Source code for the documentation lives [on github](https://github.com/synestize/synestize.github.io), and may be [edited using gitbook](https://www.gitbook.com/book/synestize/synestizer/edit).

+### Edit the code ("Offline mode")
+If you have the app in offline mode, you can do this.
+All the javascript files in the ```src/``` folder are for editing.

+## Advanced information
 ### Notes on public websites and HTTPS

 If you want to not only host your *own* version of synestizer but share it with others, you have to do more work;